pentalpha/pentalpha.github.io/README.md

 * Now compatible with Jekyll 3.x
 * Two-column layout with scrolling sidebar content
 * Ideal for websites that require  master-detail view of content
+* List of latest posts
+* Tag cloud

+## Warnings

+- Only use underscore characters in tags!

 ## Quick Start